 From this conversation, the idea to organise a tailored sports event for SEND young people emerged, reflecting a needs-led approach to delivery and aiming to build long-term sustainable opportunities.

 In response, the Bring it on Brum! team reached out across the StreetGames partner network.
 Access Sport and Midland Mencap stepped forward, aligning with the vision of creating sustainable, ongoing activities rather than a one-off event.
-The first step was to bring together LTOs to explore how best to support local SEND communities.
-These discussions centered around capacity-building, with an emphasis on providing training and equipment to support long-term development.
+The first step was to bring together organisations to explore how best to support local SEND communities.
+These discussions centred around capacity-building, with an emphasis on providing training and equipment to support long-term development.

 Access Sport played a key role in spearheading the initiative, bringing in local sports providers and facilitating partnerships.
 StreetGames connected additional partners, such as Ackers Adventure and The Andrew Simpson Foundation, both of which had funding and capacity to offer ongoing activities for SEND young people.
 Bring it on Brum! further leveraged their connections with family hubs and promoted the event by linking to the Paralympic athletes competing in the Paris 2024 Games, securing additional funding through the #MyTomorrow campaign and media support to raise awareness.